oluWuzU/Angular-Routing/README.md

 # Angular-Rouring
-navigating between Beetle's home, about, and Albums pages using angular CLI and routing
+navigating between Beetles' home, about, and Albums pages using angular CLI and routing